Nuclear fallout: United States government guides for fallout protection

 If a person did not have a shelter previously built, these guides recommended trying to get underground.
 If a person had a basement but no shelter, they should put food, water, and a waste container in the corner of the basement.
 Then items such as furniture should be piled up to create walls around the person in the corner.
 If the underground cannot be reached, a tall apartment building at least ten miles from the blast was recommended as a good fallout shelter.
 People in these buildings should get as close to the center of the building as possible and avoid the top and ground floors.

-Schools were preferred fallout shelters according to the Office of Civil Defense.
-Schools, not including universities, contained one-quarter of the population of the United States when they were in session at that time.
-Schools distribution across the nation reflected the density of the population and were often a best building in a community to act as a fallout shelter.
-Schools also already had organization with leaders set in place.
-The Office of Civil Defense recommended altering current schools and the construction of future schools to include thicker walls and roofs, better protected electrical systems, a purifying ventilation system, and a protected water pump.
-The Office of Civil Defense determined 10 square feet of net area per person were necessary in schools that were to function as a fallout shelter.
+Schools were the preferred fallout shelters according to the Office of Civil Defense.
+Schools, not including universities, contained around one-quarter of the population of the United States when they were in session at that time.
+The distribution of schools across the nation reflected the population density, and they were often the most suitable building in a community to act as a fallout shelter.
+Schools also already had organization with leaders in place.
+The Office of Civil Defense recommended altering current schools and the construction of future schools to include thicker walls and roofs, better-protected electrical systems, a purifying ventilation system, and a protected water pump.
+The Office of Civil Defense determined that around 10 square feet of net area per person were necessary in schools that were to function as a fallout shelter.
 A normal classroom could provide 180 people with area to sleep.
 If an attack were to happen, all the unnecessary furniture was to be moved out of the classrooms to make more room for people.
 It was recommended to keep one or two tables in the room if possible to use as a food-serving station.

 The Office of Civil Defense conducted four case studies to find the cost of turning four standing schools into fallout shelters and what their capacity would be.
 The cost of the schools per occupant in the 1960s were $66.00, $127.00, $50.00, and $180.00.
 The capacity of people these schools could house as shelters were 735, 511, 484, and 460 respectively.

 The US Department of Homeland Security and the Federal Emergency Management Agency in coordination with other agencies concerned with public protection in the aftermath of a nuclear detonation have developed more recent guidance documents that build on the older Civil Defense frameworks.
 Planning Guidance for Response to a Nuclear Detonation was published in 2022 and provided in-depth analysis and response planning for local government jurisdictions.